Family Of Girl Who Died At Age 11 Finds Her Headstone Overturned And Damaged At Cemetery In Hillside

 HILLSIDE, Ill.
-(CBS) — For 23 years, the gravesite of an 11-year-old girl sat undisturbed – a peaceful place for her family.
+(CBS) — For 23 years, the gravesite of an 11-year-old girl sat undisturbed – a peaceful place for her family to honr her memory.

 But recently, something disturbing happened at her final resting place in Hillside.
-And as CBS 2’s Marie Saavedra reported Thursday night, the girl’s loved ones are now in a fight to fix what’s broken.READ MORE: Chicago Weather: Stray Sprinkles On Friday
+And as CBS 2’s Marie Saavedra reported Thursday night, the girl’s loved ones are now in a fight to fix what’s broken.READ MORE: United Center Welcoming Back Fans For First Time In Over A Year For Bulls Home Game

 “I’m OK, but I still hurt,” said Edna Marie Brown.